 Henry Stevens is the Assistant Restaurant Manager at Amass.
 Henry initially worked in the live music business before he caught the restaurant industry bug.
 He cut his teeth moving through the ranks of the sommelier team at Le Manoir aux Quat’Saisons in his native county of Oxfordshire, England.
 After meeting our Restaurant Manager Bo Bratlann on a trip to Copenhagen in 2015, Henry decided to bring his British charm, hospitality expertise and extensive wine knowledge to Amass.

-Christian is our Communications & PR Assistant.
+Christian is our Communication Manager.
 Christian has one foot firmly planted in the food and beverage industry, where he’s been working as a waiter, assistant general manager and most recently with natural wine importer Rosforth & Rosforth.
 The other is in media and communications – with a degree from The Danish School of Media and Journalism, where Christian graduated from in 2015.